 All the features that the “Game On” lacks can be found in the Under Armour Storm Undeniable II Medium Duffle.
 In addition to the roomy main compartment, it has a total of 4 exterior pockets and features a large zippered front pocket.

-The side pocket has an upper mesh section which allow air flow to ventilate the contents, great for storing your pickleball shoes, damp towel or clothes and to separate them from the other gear and keep them from stinking up your bag.
+The side pocket has an upper mesh section which allows air flow to ventilate the contents, great for storing your pickleball shoes, damp towel or clothes and to separate them from the other gear and keep them from stinking up your bag.

 Another nice feature is the interior zippered pocket to store keys, wallet or other valuables.